thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ```

 `content_of` does not call out to `query`.
-It doesn't have dependencies and will never need to update it's cache.
+It doesn't have dependencies and will never need to update its cache.
 We still want to track dependencies for any parent query, if applicable.
-But we always mark our content query green and get it's value directly from cache.
+But we always mark our content query green and get its value directly from cache.

 ## Blossoming LSP Implementation